strawberry-graphql/strawberry/docs/02_types/scalars.md

 * `Decimal`, a [Decimal](https://docs.python.org/3/library/decimal.html#decimal.Decimal) value serialized as a string
 * `UUID`, a [UUID](https://docs.python.org/3/library/uuid.html#uuid.UUID) value serialized as a string

-Fields can return built-in scalars by using the Python equivilant:
+Fields can return built-in scalars by using the Python equivalent:

 ```python+schema
 import datetime